Enrise/TravisDeployer/README.md

-Combine [Deployer](http://deployer.org/) with [Travis-CI](https://travis-ci.org/) to automatically deploy when a branch gets merged.
+Combine [Deployer](http://deployer.org/) with [Travis-CI](https://travis-ci.org/) to automatically deploy after a branch is merged and the build passes.

 ## Setup